-In June 2011, the SFDA assumed the tasks of setting food and agricultural regulations and standards from the SASO.
+In June 2011, the SFDA assumed the responsibility of setting food and agricultural regulations and standards from the SASO.
 Since then, the SFDA represents the country in the GSO meetings to help set the GCC food and agricultural regulations and standards.
-As mentioned before, in October 2011, the Saudi biotech decrees were replaced by the GSO agricultural biotech technical regulations (GS 2141 and 2142).
+As mentioned earlier, in October 2011, the Saudi biotech decrees were replaced by the GSO agricultural biotech technical regulations (GS 2141 and 2142).
 It should be noted that the GSO biotech labeling requirements, to a large extent, are very similar to the old Saudi biotech requirements which were replaced effective October 2011.

-Saudi Arabia also has a NBC which is chaired by the KACST and includes members from several Saudi ministries and government agencies.
-The framework of the NBC is mostly based on the Cartagena Protocol on Biosafety.
-The NBC has recently finalized a draft of national biosafety rules that is expected to be approved before the end 2013.
-The NBC has been working with the Ministry of Agriculture to ensure that biotech animal feed grain imports are safe for human and animal health and do not have adverse effects on biological diversity.
-It should be noted that, according to our office contacts, Saudi Arabia is now ready to sign the Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety.
+The regulatory framework of the Saudi NBC is mostly based on the Cartagena Protocol on Biosafety.
+The NBC has finalized the country's biosafety framework, laws, regulations, guidelines and mechanism of implementation, which are currently waiting for the government approval for implementation.
+The NBC, however, has in place a domestic regulatory framework to regulate LMOs until the biosafety framework is approved.

+The NBC has been working with the MOA to ensure that biotech animal feed grain imports are safe for human and animal health and do not have adverse effects on biological diversity.
+It is reported that Saudi Arabia is considering signing the Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety.